Flame (Ronnie Laws album)

-Flame is the fourth studio album by American saxophonist Ronnie Laws released in September 1978 by United Artists Records.
+Flame is the fourth studio album by American saxophonist Ronnie Laws, released in September 1978 by United Artists Records.
 The album reached No. 16 on the Billboard Top Soul Albums chart.

 Overview

 Flame was executively produced by Wayne Henderson.

-Tracklisting
+Critical reception

+Dennis Hunt of the Los Angeles Times wrote that Laws "seems to be drifting down that MOR/jazz path that Chuck Mangione is forging."

+Tracklist

+All tracks are written by Ronnie Laws, except where noted.

 Covers

 Sylvia St. James recorded a vocal version of "Grace", with lyrics written by Roxanne Seeman, on her 1981 studio album Echoes & Images.

 Yves Tumor samples the Sylvia St. James version of "Grace", in his 2018 single Noid.